zelanko/sql-docs.ru-ru/docs/t-sql/language-elements/all-transact-sql.md

  [!INCLUDE[ssResult](../../includes/ssresult-md.md)]

- `Some items for this order cannot be manufactured in specified number of days or less.`
+ `Some items for this order can't be manufactured in specified number of days or less.`

 ## <a name="see-also"></a>См. также:
  [CASE (Transact-SQL)](../../t-sql/language-elements/case-transact-sql.md)